-Pre-shared key mode (PSK, also known as Personal mode) is designed for home and small office networks; each user must enter a passphrase from 8 to 63 printable characters; a hash function that incorporates the SSID converts the password to a hash value that is being transferred during the 'handshake' process.
-There is no way to get the plaintext password right from the hash, but the password can be still retrieved (in many cases) by performing various attacks such as trying all words from the dictionary/wordlists ("as is" or modified).
+Pre-shared key mode (PSK, also known as Personal mode) is designed for home and small office networks; each user must enter a passphrase containing 8 to 63 printable characters.
+A hash function that incorporates the SSID converts the password into a hash value that is transferred during the 'handshake' process.
+There is no straightforward way to derive a plain text password from the hash, but the password may still be retrieved by performing a brute-force or dictionary attack.

 Get more information about Elcomsoft Wireless Security Auditor

 Get full version of Elcomsoft Wireless Security Auditor

 (c) 2016 ElcomSoft Co.Ltd.